Cosmological Constraints on $\Lambda$(t)CDM Models: Introduction

 To answer the conundrum of why the cosmological constant is so small today, one could also propose models with $\Lambda \propto a^{-m}$, where $a$ is the scale factor and $m$ is a positive constant to be determined.
 From dimensional arguments by quantum cosmology, it is natural to choose $m = 2$ \cite{Lopez1996, Chen1990}.
-Therefore, in this perspective, $\Lambda$ has the same decay behaviour as the curvature term.
+Therefore, in this perspective, $\Lambda$ has the same decay behavior as the curvature term.
+Such an evolution of $\Lambda$ was first proposed by Özer and Taha \cite{Ozer1986, Ozer1987} as a way to solve the cosmological problems of the eighties decade.

-On the other hand, following similar phenomenological arguments, in Ref. \cite{Carvalho1992}, the authors parametrized the time evolution of $\Lambda$ as the sum of a term proportional to $a^{-2}$ to a term proportional to $H^2$.
+On the other hand, following similar phenomenological arguments, in Ref. \cite{Carvalho1992}, the authors parametrized the time evolution of $\Lambda$ as the sum of a term proportional to $a^{-2}$ to a term proportional to $H^2$, i.e., the same term that emerges from the RVM.
 In the present article, we follow this approach, but we add a ``bare'' cosmological term $\lambda_*$.
-Specifically, we consider three models of a time-varying $\Lambda(t)$ in the class
+Specifically, we consider four models of a time-varying $\Lambda(t)$ in the class

 with $\alpha^\prime$, $\beta$ and $\lambda_*$ constants.
-We can choose a model by selecting one of these constants to vanish identically (the models are depicted in Table \ref{Tab:3models}).
+Three models are chosen by selecting one of these constants to vanish identically (these three models are depicted in Table \ref{Tab:3models}) and the fourth model is the complete one for which the three constants are non-null.

+The phenomenological model described by the complete model presents a smooth transition from the early de Sitter stage to the radiation phase.
+Such a transition is independent of the curvature parameter and solves naturally the horizon and the graceful exit problem \cite{Lima2015}.

 To put constraints on the free parameters of the models, we use the SNe Ia sample consisting of 1048 SNe Ia apparent magnitude measurements from the Pantheon sample \cite{pantheon} and a compilation of 32 cosmic chronometers data of the Hubble parameter, $H(z)$ \cite{MorescoEtAl22}.
 We have also considered the most up-to-date constraints on $H_0$, namely, the ones from SH0ES \cite{Riess2021} and Planck \cite{Planck2020}.